compsocialscience/summer-institute/2021/materials/day4-surveys/activity/lesson_plan_survey_instructor.md

 If you are going to fund data collection for your participants, please note that the more groups you have, the higher the costs of data collection.

-### Key Tasks for Organizers and TA if you do use MTurk for data collection
+### Key Tasks for intructors and TA if you do use MTurk for data collection

 - The organizer should double-check that groups have paid Turk workers by 2PM.
 Sometimes there is a question about whether the worker should be paid or not.
 When in doubt, we encourage you to just pay the worker.